-Careful consideration of revenue growth and earnings before interest and taxation (EBIT) margins can help inform a view on the sustainability of the recent profit growth.
+I like to see top-line growth as an indication that growth is sustainable, and I look for a high earnings before interest and taxation (EBIT) margin to point to a competitive moat (though some companies with low margins also have moats).
 Not all of First Merchants's revenue this year is revenue from operations, so keep in mind the revenue and margin numbers I've used might not be the best representation of the underlying business.
-First Merchants maintained stable EBIT margins over the last year, all while growing revenue 14% to US$413m.
+First Merchants maintained stable EBIT margins over the last year, all while growing revenue 6.5% to US$425m.
 That's a real positive.

 Are First Merchants Insiders Aligned With All Shareholders?

-It makes me feel more secure owning shares in a company if insiders also own shares, thusly more closely aligning our interests.
+I like company leaders to have some skin in the game, so to speak, because it increases alignment of incentives between the people running the business, and its true owners.
 As a result, I'm encouraged by the fact that insiders own First Merchants shares worth a considerable sum.
-Indeed, they hold US$19m worth of its stock.
+Indeed, they hold US$28m worth of its stock.
 That's a lot of money, and no small incentive to work hard.
-Even though that's only about 1.2% of the company, it's enough money to indicate alignment between the leaders of the business and ordinary shareholders.
+Despite being just 1.2% of the company, the value of that investment is enough to show insiders have plenty riding on the venture.

 Is First Merchants Worth Keeping An Eye On?

-For growth investors like me, First Merchants's raw rate of earnings growth is a beacon in the night.
-If you need more convincing beyond that EPS growth rate, don't forget about the reasonable remuneration and the high insider ownership.
+You can't deny that First Merchants has grown its earnings per share at a very impressive rate.
+That's attractive.
+If that's not enough, consider also that the CEO pay is quite reasonable, and insiders are well-invested alongside other shareholders.
 This may only be a fast rundown, but the takeaway for me is that First Merchants is worth keeping an eye on.
 While we've looked at the quality of the earnings, we haven't yet done any work to value the stock.
 So if you like to buy cheap, you may want to check if First Merchants is trading on a high P/E or a low P/E, relative to its industry.

 Please note the insider transactions discussed in this article refer to reportable transactions in the relevant jurisdiction